How do I claim my forked coins?

 What is a blockchain fork?

-The first digital asset, Bitcoin (BTC), has a similarity to other blockchain projects: It operates according to laws, which are programmed into its computer code.
+Bitcoin (BTC), like other blockchains, operates according to laws, which are programmed into its computer code.

-Since Bitcoin and other blockchains are defined by these "hard", inflexible rules, changing one of them will create a completely new blockchain, because the original chain will only agree to follow its original set of rules.
-This event is known as a hardfork.
+Since Bitcoin and other blockchains are defined by these inflexible rules, changing one of them will create a completely new blockchain, because the original chain will only agree to follow its original set of rules.
+When this happens, it's known as a hard fork.

-If everyone does not agree to make the change, then two blockchains are formed where only one blockchain originally existed.
-Bitcoin's first split occurred on August 1st, 2017, during the Bitcoin Cash hardfork.
+If not everyone agrees to make the change, then two blockchains are formed where only one blockchain originally existed.
+Bitcoin's first split occurred on August 1st, 2017, and the result was Bitcoin Cash (BCH).

 Which forked coins does Exodus support?

-Exodus Wallet currently supports claiming Bitcoin Cash, Bitcoin Gold, and Bitcoin SV through our user interface.
-A simple Exodus Wallet sweeping tool makes claiming these established forks easy.
+Exodus currently supports claiming Bitcoin Cash, Bitcoin Gold, and Bitcoin SV.
+A wallet sweeping tool makes claiming these forks easy.

-Trying to support all forks of a coin is simply not feasible for Exodus, and is often technically impossible as well.
+Trying to support all forks of every coin is not feasible, and is often technically impossible as well.
 This applies to many of the forks of Bitcoin, Bitcoin Cash, Ethereum, Litecoin, ZCash, EOS, and other assets that have occurred over the years.
 Many of these forks may offer little to no market value, or they may suffer from a lack of developer support.

 Do your own research and verify the legitimacy of any wallet you decide to use.
 Scam wallets often target people trying to claim forked coins.
 If you import your private keys into a scam wallet, both your forked and original coins will be stolen!
-If you have ANY doubts about the legitimacy of a wallet, don't use it!
-You can always ask us.
+If you have any doubts about the legitimacy of a wallet, don't use it!

-If you still want to claim your forked coins, you’ll need to find a wallet that supports the forked coin which also supports the importing of private keys.
+If you still want to claim your forked coins, you’ll need to find a wallet that supports both the forked coin and importing a private key.

-As an example, Exodus has such a feature for the currencies we support.
+As an example, Exodus has this feature for any crypto we support.

 Most client-side or software wallets will have such a feature.
-Once you find a safe wallet that's correct for the job, you can view your Exodus private keys and import them into the wallet which supports the fork.
+Once you find a safe wallet, you can view your Exodus private key and import it into a wallet that supports the fork.

 As previously mentioned, we generally recommend against claiming forked currencies outside of Exodus.
-The process exposes your private keys, and can also put you at risk of a replay attack in certain cases.
+The process exposes your private keys, which can put them at risk of being stolen, and can also put you at risk of a replay attack in certain cases.

-If you would still like to claim the forked coins, please do your own research in order to determine which legitimate wallets are offered, and the details of how to import your private keys.
+If you would still like to claim the forked coins, please do your own research in order to determine which legitimate wallets support the fork, and the details of how to import your private keys.
 You should keep in mind that you will be doing so at your own risk!
 If your funds are stolen as a result of importing your private keys into another wallet, there is nothing that can be done to retrieve them.